kriscode1/SpotBottle/README.md

-# ResourceMonitor
+# SpotBottle v2.0
+Kristofer Christakos, 2017

-Command line resource monitor.
+Command line resource monitor for spotting bottlenecks.
 Displays disk, network, CPU, RAM, and process bottleneck information.

 The purpose of this program is to get an idea of where a system performance bottleneck is coming from, whether that be hard drive related, bandwidth related, or something else.
 The program attempts to give the name of the process which is most likely to be causing a bottleneck.